-• Open to all Syracuse University tenure-track and full-time nontenure track faculty teaching in Spring 2025.

-- Proposals may be from any Syracuse University school, college, or discipline.
+- Open to all Syracuse University tenured, tenure-track, and full-time non-tenure track faculty teaching in the 2025-2026 academic year. - Proposals may be from any Syracuse University school, college, or discipline.
 Information about what to include in the proposal can be found below, under "Application Checklist". - Preference will be given to courses with the potential to be integrated into the curriculum and taught on a recurring basis.